Invariance of Immersed Floer cohomology under Maslov flows: Invariance for birth-death singularities

 In this section we use the correspondence between holomorphic curves with Lagrangian boundary condition evolving under Maslov flow in Theorem \ref{smallstrip} to construct the claimed map in Theorem \ref{tanmain} between Maurer-Cartan moduli spaces as the immersion develops (or loses) a pair of self-intersection points.

-We first introduce some notation for counting curves in the immersion with self-tangencies.
-Let $\ol{\M}(\phi_0)$ denote the moduli space of treed holomorphic disks with boundary condition on $\phi_0$ and let $\ol{\M}(\phi_0)_0$ denote the part of the moduli space with length zero for the edges mapping to the self-tangency point, that are of expected dimension zero.
-Theorem \ref{smallstrip} implies that for any energy bound $E$, the subset of rigid holomorphic treed disks $\ol{\M}^E(\phi_0)_0$ of energy at most $E$ is compact, since the correspondence in Theorem \ref{smallstrip} is energy preserving up to a small constant determined by the change in action at the self-intersection points.
-Each element $u: C \to X$ of $\ol{\M}(\phi_0)_0$ has underlying combinatorial type a treed nodal disk $C$ where the nodes of $C$ map to the self-tangency point ${v} \in X$.
+We first introduce some notation for counting curves in the immersion with self-tangency.
+Let $\ol{\M}(\phi_0)$ denote the moduli space of treed holomorphic disks with boundary condition on $\phi_0$ and let $\ol{\M}(\phi_0)_{0} $ denote the part of the moduli space of expected dimension zero with the property that any combinatorially-finite edge $T_e \subset T, e \in \Edge_{< \infty}(\Gamma)$ mapping to the self-tangency $v$ has length zero: (Without this condition, treed disks splitting at the tangency cannot be rigid, since one could add an edge of arbitrary length.)
+Theorem \ref{smallstrip} implies that for any energy bound $E$, the subset of rigid holomorphic treed disks $\ol{\M}^E(\phi_0)_\rho$ of energy at most $E$ is compact, since the correspondence in Theorem \ref{smallstrip} is energy preserving up to a small constant determined by the change in action at the self-intersection points.
+Each element $u: C \to X$ of $\ol{\M}(\phi_0)_\rho$ has underlying combinatorial type a treed nodal disk $C$ where the nodes of $C$ map to the self-tangency point ${v} \in X$.
 For any such map let $E(u)$ denote the energy, $\sigma(u)$ the number of interior markings, and $y(u)$ the monodromy of the local system.

 \begin{definition} {\rm (Composition maps for self-tangent immersions)} Define maps similar to the \ainfty structure maps